-In this post, we will look at 6 ways robots are used for crop care in agriculture.
+In this post, we will look at six ways robots are used for crop care in agriculture.

 1. Crop scouting

-A good management is the ability to collect information promptly and accurately.
+Proper management is the ability to collect information promptly and accurately.
 Quantified data were expensive, and sampling costs can quickly weigh the advantages of spatially variable management.
-Data collection would be less expensive and time-consuming if the crop could remain an automated system with a variety of sensors to assess crop health and condition.
+Data collection would be less costly and time-consuming if the crop could remain an automated system with a variety of sensors to assess crop health and condition.
 A high clearing platform is needed to carry instruments over the crop canopy and use GPS.
 Smaller machines were developed in student competitions.
-Portal robot was extensively modified and reconstructed for automated crop surveys.
-A variety of sensors were installed to measure nutrient status and stress, visible images (pan chromatic), weed species, and density of weeds.
+The portal robot was extensively modified and reconstructed for automated crop surveys.
+A variety of sensors were installed to measure nutrient status and stress, visible images (panchromatic), weed species, and density of weeds.

 2. Weed mapping